irql-notlessorequal/ror2-gimme/Thunderstore/README.md

 # Gimme

-A simple Risk of Rain 2 mod that adds a command to let you spawn in items.
+A simple Risk of Rain 2 mod that adds a set of commands to let you spawn in items.

 ## 🚨 README BEFORE INSTALLING 🚨